.jpg)

 Monitoring Diaper Performance: When To Retire Old Ones

-When leaks become more frequent, it's a telltale sign to retire old diapers.
-Now that your expiration worries are put to rest, why not simplify your life with diaper and baby wipes subscription?
-This is a parenting hack that will save you money, time, and your sanity!
+Now that your expiration worries are put to rest, why not simplify your life with a diaper and baby wipes subscription?
+This parenting hack will save you money, time, and your sanity!
 From one parent to another, we highly recommend this service.
-When you don’t have to worry about buying diapers and wipes, you can give yourself back some peace of mind.
+When you don’t have to worry about buying diapers and wipes, you can enjoy a little more peace of mind.
+Learn more about our diaper subscription here.